paul-hammant/tbd/content/vcs-features/index.md

 If you have at least once done a checkout of the source of the project, any subsequent pull/update/sync is going to bring down differences from the previous checkout or update.
 If you do two updates back to back quickly, the second one is likely to bring down nothing.
-The time taken for the version control tool to determine that nothing is due from the remote master repository is the biggest clue as to how intrinsically fast it is.
+The time taken for the version control tool to determine that nothing is due from the remote main repository is the biggest clue as to how intrinsically fast it is.

 Technologies that only keep head revision on the checkout, ordinarily have to walk the entire directory structure